Master the exotic tastes of Caribbean Cuisine with my tour of different foods of the Caribbean.

 Withe arrival of the Europeans, Spaniards, French, British and Dutch the local cuisine was changing to adopt their colonizers' tastes.

-Callalou is a typical Trinidad Tobago dish
+Callallou is the typical dish of Trinidad and Tobago

 The colonizers brought many new products to the New World